Team-Silver-Sphere/SquadJS/README.md

 In this example we have 2 servers running and want the same configuration on both servers.
 The only diffrences are each server uses a diffrent discord bot and server 1 has verbose logging for the RCON module enabled.

-Server 1 will be started using `node index.js config.base.json config.server1.json`.
+Server 1 will be started using `node index.js config.server1.json`.
-Server 2 will be started using `node index.js config.base.json config.server2.json`.
+Server 2 will be started using `node index.js config.server2.json`.

 - <details>
     <summary>config.server1.json</summary>

     ```json
       {
+        "baseincludes": ["./config.base.json"],
         "server": {
           "id": 1,
           "host": "localhost",